Ty the Tasmanian Tiger (Jul 1, 2002 prototype)

-- Another inaccessible level, Beyond the Black Stump, is also particularly notable for how much it differs from the final in some places.
+- Beyond the Black Stump is particularly notable for how much it differs from the final in some places.

 - The final two levels - Cass' Pass and Cass' Crest - are a single level in this version, called Cass' Crest.

 - At the beginning of the level Maury proclaims the level's name - in the final, this would be removed, due to the first part being renamed as Cass' Pass.

 - In both of these levels, the pause menu HUD contains a yellow opal.
 This was seen in some concept art, but never in-game in the final.

 - The second half of the level is missing a number of dialogue triggers.

 - The final boss is quite incomplete.